ibm-watson-data-lab/sodashboard/README.md

 # sodashboard

 This is a Bluemix Cloud-Foundry app that powers a Stack Overflow dashboard for the Dev Advocacy team.
+It is deployed automatically via a Bluemix continuous integration pipeline.
+Simple create a PR and if it's accepted and merged into the 'master' branch, it will be deployed.

 ## Configuration